-In partnership with COSA, Concordia University Chicago has developed licensure and degree programs to support current and future administrators in Oregon.
-This rigorous online program offers Principal and Professional Administrator licensure, as well as the opportunity to pursue an education specialist, master’s or doctorate degree.
-COSA’s mission is to develop and support school leaders.
-We strive to prepare administrators who have the knowledge, skills, and dispositions to lead positive changes in schools so that all learners can be successful.Our partner is CAEP-accredited and recognized as a national leader in educational training.
+COSA is partnering with the University of Oregon to offer licensure and degree programs that support current and future administrators in Oregon.
+Our rigorous online program features Principal and Professional Administrator licensure, as well as the opportunity to pursue a master's, education specialist or doctorate degree.
+COSA’s mission is to develop and support school leaders — we strive to prepare administrators who have the knowledge, skills and dispositions to lead positive changes in schools so that all learners can be successful.
+The University of Oregon is recognized as a national leader in educational training.
 Together, we are committed to delivering a program with the highest and most rigorous standards of admission and completion.

 The COSA-UO program is based on national standards that emphasize instructional leadership and cultural competence.
 Most coursework is offered online via a delivery system that fosters collaboration among cohort members and allows students to access material at any time.
 The COSA-UO program is designed so licensure candidates can also earn an advanced degree.
 The Oregon Principal candidate can earn a master's degree in Educational Leadership (M.Ed.)
 The candidate for the Oregon Professional Administrator License can receive an Education Specialist (Ed.S. — this program is coming soon), or a doctorate in Educational Leadership (D.Ed).

 New schedule: Principal License cohorts now begin in summer term, rather than fall, in order to meet new TSPC requirements for licensure.

 Click here for more information on our clinical internship program, including sample projects and videos.